bnagy/gapstone/README.md

 Gapstone is a Go binding for the Capstone disassembly library.

-Library Author: Ngyuen Anh Quynh
+Library Author: Nguyen Anh Quynh
 Binding Author: Ben Nagy
 License: BSD style - see LICENSE file for details